The Normal Heart — Ending AIDS through Activism

 But their work is far from over.

-At the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) we’re committed to working toward an AIDS-free future.
+EGPAF is committed to working toward an AIDS-free future and will do whatever it takes until no child has AIDS.
 It is possible, but like Elizabeth Glaser and Larry Kramer, we cannot achieve our goals alone.